izzabizz5/dish-decoder/README.md

-Dish Decoder
+# Dish Decoder

-Dish Decoder is a web application that extracts ingredients and cooking instructions from recipe URLs—removing personal stories, images, and advertisements for a clean, distraction-free reading experience.
+Dish Decoder is a web app that extracts **ingredients and cooking** instructions from recipe URLs, _removing_ personal stories, images, and advertisements for a clean, distraction-free reading experience.

 The app reformats the content for clarity and offers multiple export options, including Markdown, PDF, and a dedicated ingredients-only grocery list.
 Users can also switch between light and dark mode for comfortable viewing.